Alibaba founder Ma says will 'seriously consider' Hong Kong listing

 But Hong Kong is now set to allow dual-class shares under rule changes to be proposed by the city's stock exchange as it raises the stakes in its battle against New York for blockbuster Chinese initial public offerings (IPOs).

-Under the planned rule changes, "innovative" Chinese companies with a market capitalization over HK$10 billion and a primary listing on the New York Stock Exchange, Nasdaq or the London Stock Exchange would be able to seek a secondary listing in Hong Kong.
+Under the planned rule changes, "innovative" Chinese companies with a market capitalisation over HKUS$10 billion and a primary listing on the New York Stock Exchange, Nasdaq or the London Stock Exchange would be able to seek a secondary listing in Hong Kong.
 The HKEX has not yet defined what "innovative" is.

 "We are also creating a new route to secondary listings in Hong Kong to attract companies from emerging and innovative sectors.
 We are aware that many successful new economy companies already listed in the US and UK would benefit from these reforms," wrote Charles Li, chief executive of HKEX, in a blog post last month when the proposed changes were put forward.